 All families that apply for tuition assistance must complete an online Parent Financial Statement (PFS) through School and Students Services (SSS).
 This requires submission of the family’s most recent tax return.
 If a family’s tax return will not be filed prior to the deadline, a draft or estimated return must be filed with SSS.
 In such cases, tuition assistance awards will be preliminary and subject to change upon receipt by SSS of the current year’s completed tax return.
 SSS charges a nominal application fee.

 Deadlines and additional instructions for applying are updated on The Gardner School website and in other admissions communications for each year’s admissions cycle for the following academic year.
-For families applying to Gardner for the current academic year, questions about tuition assistance should be directed to the Director of Enrollment.
+For families applying to Gardner for the current academic year, questions about tuition assistance should be directed to our Admissions Department at email@example.com

 The total amount of tuition assistance awards varies from year to year, depending on the school’s operating budget.
 Tuition Assistance awards are made on the assumption that the family is allocating the maximum amount of resources within its capacity to fund its child’s or children’s education.
 It is expected that each family has prioritized educational costs after necessary living expenses.